ScripterRickster/SRX_Admin_System/README.md

 - The standard pre-made commands
 - Modular system that can easily be utilized by other systems if required
 - Built-in clean-looking admin panel
+- Utilizes ROBLOX's Ban APi for managing and banning users
 - Optional feature of utilizing Artificial Intelligience via a chatbot-like panel into the admin system's user-interface to quickly assist staff members with their questions
 - Optional feature of having overhead tags and chat tags
 - Optional feature to include text slash commands in ROBLOX's default chat